What to know about insurance agent licenses and bonds

 You’ll have to take an in-person exam for either life and health, property and casualty, or both.
 Each exam consists of 125 questions.
 There are no limits on how many times you can take either test.

-After passing, you must apply for a license within one year, but first you’ll have to submit to a fingerprinting and background check.
+After passing, you must apply for a license within one year, but first you’ll have to submit to fingerprinting and a background check.
+A separate application will be needed for each license you seek.

 Renewing your insurance license will require more classes

-What licenses and bonds should an insurance agent consider?
+Which licenses and bonds should an insurance agent consider?

-Once you’ve obtained a license, you can also apply for a nonresident licensure to sell insurance in other states as well.
-Many states have different insurance licenses grouped by the types of policies an agent can sell.
-Most states group them according to the following categories:
+Once you’ve obtained a license, you can apply for a non-resident license to sell insurance in other states as well.
+States have different insurance licenses grouped by the types of policies an agent or broker can source and sell.

 Insurance agents and brokers

-- Life and health insurance: For selling life insurance, annuities, Medicare, health insurance, long-term care, and related products.
+• Life and health insurance: For selling life insurance, annuities, Medicare, health insurance, long-term care, and related products.

-- Surplus lines: A specialized license involving financial risks that are considered too high for a regular insurance policy.
+• Surplus lines: A specialized license involving financial risks that are considered too high for a regular insurance policy.

-Insurance adjuster, or claims adjuster
+Insurance adjuster or claims adjuster

 An adjuster settles insurance claims by inspecting the insured’s property when a claim is filed to determine what the insurance company will cover.